cjhdev/tiny_bldc/README.md

 ## Features
 ### Included
-* 12bit PWM at 8, 16 or 32KHz (lower or higher if application suits, though there are practical limits and tradeoffs)
+* 10bit PWM at 8, 16 or 32KHz (lower or higher if application suits, though there are practical limits and tradeoffs)
 * Synchronous rectification
 * BEMF position detection
 * Hardware based current limiting
 * Temperature measurement
 * Supply voltage measurement
 * 100Kbit two-wire bus for control, configuration and data collection
-* Bootloader
+* Bootloader and bootloader updater

 ### Excluded
 * PPM